-Primrose Hill School will work in partnership with social workers and the Camden Virtual school head to implement the child's plan in order to support their education and safeguard and promote their welfare.
+The school/college and will work in partnership with social workers and the Camden Virtual school head to implement the child's plan in order to support their education and safeguard and promote their welfare.
 A representative of the school who knows the pupil well will become part of the professional network and will share information about safeguarding risks and attend planning meetings.
 In their absence, a suitable colleague will deputise for the member of staff or a written report will be provided for meetings.

-2. Children at risk of forced marriage
+Children at risk of forced marriage

-Please see the guidance: Forced marriage - Detailed guidance - GOV.UK
+Forced marriage - Detailed guidance - GOV.UK

-3. Domestic abuse and/or sexual violence
+Domestic abuse and/or sexual violence

 Staff should be aware of the nature of domestic abuse and recognise the harm it may cause to children who witness incidents.
 For more details please refer to the CSCP guidance on domestic abuse.
-Domestic Violence and Abuse - Camden Safeguarding Children Partnership - CSCP